Metacrafters/genius-devcamp-2025-ohai-challenge/README.md

 # Requirements
 ## General
 1. Use an LLM
+2. Support .png and .jpg formats
-2. Test with the provided documents.
+3. Test with the provided documents.
 You can also use your own documents

 ## Program Input
 1. user prompt (string)